nmachine-io/doc-site/docs/model-mechanics/overview.md

-## This Topic is Easier than it Seems
+## Note on Difficulty: Idiomatic, not Hard

 While not technically a DSL, descriptor mechanics are **highly idiomatic**.
-The original SDK had no idioms or special mechanics; these things emerged overtime as a means to scale the system; they are a means, rather than an end.
+The original SDK had no idioms or special mechanics; these things emerged overtime as a means to scale the system.
 There is no getting around some learning, but we argue that is a cheap and worthwhile investment, because:

 1. **Familiarity and Intuition**.
 The idioms we introduce merely implement ideas that are second-nature